Quantum4HEP/QUnfold/README.md

 ## Introduction

-This is an implementation of the [unfolding](https://indico.cern.ch/event/735431/contributions/3275244/attachments/1784103/2904689/PhystatNu_2019.pdf) statistical approach using quantum computation and in particular a [quadratic unconstrain binary optimization](https://en.wikipedia.org/wiki/Quadratic_unconstrained_binary_optimization) approach.
+This module consists of an implementation of the [unfolding](https://indico.cern.ch/event/735431/contributions/3275244/attachments/1784103/2904689/PhystatNu_2019.pdf) statistical approach using quantum computation and in particular a [quadratic unconstrain binary optimization](https://en.wikipedia.org/wiki/Quadratic_unconstrained_binary_optimization) approach.
 To find a detailed implementation of the model you can look at [this](https://www.dropbox.com/scl/fi/umam07m5xiwm3ui335vgr/poster_QUnfold.pdf?rlkey=k5ru4kqkb7ea7g9exvxycbzm3&dl=0) poster.
 This software is based on [`NumPy`](https://numpy.org/), but you can easily run it also using [`ROOT`](https://root.cern/) framework data (see [below](#root-case)).

 For the moment you can use it in two modes: